dice2o/BingGPT/README.md

 - Sign in to your Microsoft account
 - Start chatting

-**Note: VPN is needed when launching the app if new Bing is not available in your area.
+**Note: VPN is required when launching the app if new Bing is not available in your area.
+Make sure `bing.com` and its subdomains are included in proxy rules.
 You can exit VPN while chatting.**

+## Features

+- Multi-platform
+- Chat with new Bing without installing Microsoft Edge or browser plugins
+- Export full conversation as image
+- Follow system theme

 ## Screenshot